akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 so may be a relatively slow operation.
 If a subsequent request to rescale is sent while one is in progress it is responded to with a failure response.

-A rolling upgrade switching from a static number of workers to a dynamic number is possible unless the sharded daemon process was limited to a role.
-With roles the same process may end up running parallel instances until the rolling upgrade has completed.
-It is not safe to roll from dynamic to static.
+A rolling upgrade switching from a static number of workers to a dynamic number is possible.
+It is not safe to do a rolling upgrade from dynamic number of workers to static without a full cluster shutdown.

 ## Scalability